Blotch3D/Blotch3D/README.md

 The 3D thread calls the Setup method once at the beginning of instantiation.
-You might put time-consuming initialization of persistent things in there like graphics setting initializations if different from the defaults, loading of persistent content (models, fonts, etc.), creation of persistent BlSprites, etc. You wouldn't want to put drawing code in the Setup method, for several reasons.
+You might put time-consuming initialization of persistent things in there like loading of persistent content (models, fonts, etc.), creation of persistent BlSprites, etc. Do not put drawing code in the Setup method.

 The 3D thread calls the FrameProc method once per frame (you control frame period with BlGraphicsDeviceManager.FramePeriod).
 For single-threaded applications this is where all application code resides, except the actual drawing code.
 For multi-threaded applications, this is where all application code resides that does anything with 3D resources.
-You wouldn't want to put drawing code in the FrameProc method, for several reasons.
+Do not put drawing code in the FrameProc method.

 The 3D thread calls the FrameDraw method every frame, but only if there is enough CPU.
-Otherwise it calls it more rarely.
+Otherwise it calls it less frequently.
 This is where you put drawing code (BlSprite.Draw, BlGraphicsDeviceManager.DrawText, etc.).
-Additionally, if you are developing a single-threaded application that will be very subject to exhausting its thread, then you can also put the application code here, rather than in FrameProc, as long as the code adjusts itself to account for variations in period.
+Additionally, if you are developing a single-threaded application (i.e. everything is in the 3D thread) but that will also be very subject to exhausting its thread, then you can put the application code in FrameDraw rather than in FrameProc, as long as the code adjusts itself to account for variations in how often it is called.

 If you are developing a multithreaded app, then when other threads need to create, change, or destroy 3D resources or otherwise do something in a thread-safe way with the 3D thread, they can pass a delegate to EnqueueCommand or EnqueueCommandBlocking.
 Those methods make sure the code is done by the 3D thread sequentially at the end of the next FrameProc call.
+To pass data back from the 3D thread to another thread you can use a separate concurrent queue, or simply pass local variable references in a delegate sent to EnqueueCommand or EnqueueCommandBlocking.

-Of course, follow multithreading rules if you are developing a multi-threaded application: For a 64-bit app on 64-bit hardware, accessing a reference or primitive data type is naturally thread safe.
-That is, any single primitive type 64-bits long or less, like a reference (which is a pointer), floating point value, integer, etc., doesn't need to be protected by a mutex.
-But any data that must be accessed with multiple steps (like structure assignments, multiple class members, other complex data, or primitive data longer than the hardware's data bus size) must either be protected by a mutex in all threads that access it (and you must avoid deadlocks between multiple mutexes), or you can simply pass the code that does the access as a delegate to EnqueueCommand or EnqueueCommandBlocking, which is considerably more straightforward, portable, and safer.
+For multithreaded applications, besides keeping all 3D code in the 3D thread, you must of course follow rules you would for any multithreaded app.
+Specifically, in a 64-bit app on 64-bit hardware, accessing a reference or primitive data type is naturally thread safe.
+That is, any single primitive type 64-bits long or less, like a reference (which is a pointer), floating point value, integer, etc., is naturally atomic.
+But any data that must be accessed atomically with multiple steps (like atomic accesses to multiple variables, reading/writing structures, or accesses to variables larger than the data bus size) must be done by only one thread or passed as a delegate to the same thread (case in point, the EnqueueCommand or EnqueueCommandBlocking of the 3D thread), or all threads must hold a mutex or use a critical section when accessing that data.
+If you use a mutex, you must make sure there can be no deadlocks with other mutexes.
+A critical section blocks all other threads regardless, but can't ever deadlock and has less overhead otherwise.

-At the time of this writing, MonoGame was not designed with a goal of supporting multiple 3D windows because many platforms it supports are not conducive to it.
-Even if you close the first window before opening the second, the second window won't work right.
-(You *can* create them, but they don't work correctly and in certain situations will crash.)
+To support multiple platforms, MonoGame cannot support multiple 3D windows.
+On Microsoft Windows (and possibly certain other platforms) you *can* create them, but they don't work correctly and in certain situations will crash.
 If you want to be able to "close" and "re-open" a window, you can just hide and show the same window.
 (On Microsoft Windows, you can use the WinForms BlWindow3D.Form object for that.)
-Support for multiple windows may be added to MonoGame in the future.

 To make the MonoGame window be a child window of an existing GUI, you need to explicitly size, position, and convey Z order.
+The easiest way to do that would be to overlay the 3D window on an existing child window by getting the current attributes of that child window, whenever it changes.
 On Microsoft Windows, the window's Form object (BlWindow3D.Form) may be of help in this.
+There may also be a way to specify that an existing window be used as the 3D window, but it probably isn't portable.

 Most Blotch3D objects must be Disposed when you are done with them and you are not otherwise terminating the program.
 You can check the